Academic Support Services

 Most students will be enrolled during their 9th grade year.
 Since participants are encouraged to remain with the program through high school graduation and college enrollment there will be a limited number of new students accepted each year.

-The Harding University Upward Bound Program is set to meet 14 Saturdays during the Academic Year.
+The Harding University Upward Bound Program is set to meet 12 Saturdays during the Academic Year.
 The typical Saturday begins at 9:00 and ends at 2:00.
-UB Students participate in ACT preparation, End of Course preparation, tutoring sessions, have lunch in the Harding University cafeteria and attend a workshop during the day.
+UB Students participate in ACT preparation, tutoring sessions, have lunch in the Harding University cafeteria and attend a workshop during the day.
 Workshop topics vary throughout the year with guest speakers leading most workshops.

 Summer Academy Component - Upward Bound students completing the 9th, 10th, and 11th grades attend a 6 week program in the summer.
 The Summer Academy is designed to simulate the "college" experience.
 Students live in the dorms on the Harding University campus, attend social events, eat in the university cafeteria, participate in field trips and enjoy various recreational activities.
 Most importantly students attend classes during the day Monday-Friday that consist of supplemental instruction in the high school curriculum.
 One goal of the Summer Academy is for each student to develop the tools needed to excel in the following school year.

-Tentative dates for Summer Academy 2015 are June 7 through July 17
+Tentative dates for 2018 six week Summer Academy are June 2 through July 13.

 Summer Bridge Component - Following high school graduation qualifying UB participants will be encouraged to enroll in the first summer term at Harding University.
 Upward Bound pays all tuition and fees, as well as room and board charges, for the term.
 Tutors are supplied to support the "Bridge" students in their transition from high school to college.
 Bridge students have the opportunity to participate in most Summer Academy activities alongside the other UB students.